d0n601/HTB_Writeup-Template/README.md

    * Extract the `tar.gz` archive and open the folder.
    * Create a pandoc templates folder if it doesn't exist at `~/.pandoc/templates/`.
    * Move the template `eisvogel.tex` to your pandoc templates folder and rename the file to `eisvogel.latex`.
-4. Make sure you have [PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) installed via `sudo apt-get install pdftk`.
+4. Make sure you have [PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) installed via `sudo snap install pdftk`.

 ## Usage